poshjosh/chinomsoikwuagwu.com/2020/04/14/AWS-Architect-1_Architecting-for-Reliability.md

 - It is an estimated 35 minute read.

-### This is not an Introduction ###
+__This Article is not an Introduction to AWS__

 This series of articles is not an introduction to AWS or any of the core concepts of the AWS Cloud.
-You need to be already familiar with some core concepts of AWS Cloud.
-In order words, if you are not familiar with the AWS cloud, you need to read the series of articles beginning at:
+You need to be already familiar with some core concepts of AWS Cloud to fully benefit from this article.
+In order words, if you are not familiar with the AWS cloud, you should read the series of articles beginning at:

 - [Notes on Amazon Web Services - 1](/2020/03/02/Notes-on-Amazon-Web-Services_1_Introduction)